Deploy Hexo via Travis CI

 Navigate to your repo on GitHub.
 Go to the Settings tab.
 Change the Repository name so your blog is available at username.github.io/repository, repository can be any name, like blog or hexo.

-Edit your _config.yml, change the root: value to the // (must starts and ends with a slash, without the brackets).
+Edit your _config.yml, change the root: value to the /

 Commit and push.